Kong/gojira/README.md

                 remove it, nuke it from space. something went wrong, and you want a clear start or a less buggy tool to use.

-  stop          stop the docker-compose thingie running in -t tag.

   build         build a docker image with the specified VERSIONS

   run           run a command on a running container